evgeniyarbatov/singapore-streets/README.md

-# how-many-streets
+# Singapore Streets

-How many streets are there in the city?
+How many streets are there in Singapore?
+Use OSM map data to find out.

 ## Steps